 [if the recording contains an ARIA Sound Recording, insert the artist/group name, and the record company label.]

 You can copy 10% of a musical work (notated music).
 If copyright has expired or you have permission from the copyright owner you can copy the whole musical work.
 If copies of the notated music are not commercially available, you can copy up to the whole work.

 You can copy material that is broadcast on radio, or on free-to-air television or pay television.
 You can also download programs made available on the station's website as podcast or vodcast provided it has been broadcast on Australian television or radio.
 The following notice needs to be attached.

-Made for Charles Sturt University under Part VA of the Copyright Act 1968
+Made for Charles Sturt University under section 113P of the Copyright Act 1968

 Date program was transmitted ________________